Out-of-distribution generalisation for learning quantum channels with low-energy coherent states: Conclusion

 In this paper, we have shown that a bound on the distance of between the outputs of two channels for low energy coherent state inputs can always give rise to a bound on the output distance for higher energy coherent state inputs, as long as the initial bound is tight enough.
 Such a bound, in turn, gives rise to a bound on the output distance for all input states.
 This bound converges to $0$ as the output distance for coherent state inputs converges to $0$.
 This is a useful result -- with implications for subjects such as quantum machine learning and quantum metrology, amongst others -- as it shows that it is sufficient to probe a process with experimentally simple, classical probes.
 We have given general statements that hold for all classes of channel and for all input states, as well as looking at specific, useful examples of channel classes and types of input state.

-One avenue for future research is to extend this result from one-mode channels to multi-mode channels and to formulate bounds that account for idler modes.
+One avenue for future research is to extend this result from one-mode channels to multi-mode channels.
+This is likely to be a simple extension, since all multimode CV states also have a P-representation (i.e., a quasiprobability distribution over multimode coherent states), however it would require recalculating the distances $\delta_s$ and $\delta_M$ and reformulating the bound on $\mu_{s,M}$ for this more general setting.
+The energy truncation would also need to be handled with care, since there are different ways of applying an energy truncation in the multimode case (local or global).
+This research direction would be interesting, as it would allow one to formulate bounds that account for idler modes, and so bound the diamond norm as well as the output trace norm.

 Another option would be to look at other specific classes of channels or input states.
+We have looked at some examples in this work, but bounds for specific, physically relevant channels or states could allow our results to be applied more broadly.

 Many of the existing bounds could also be tightened.
+From numerically studying some examples (see Appendix~\ref{app: triviality}), it appears that at least Eqs.~(\ref{eq: generic UB}) and (\ref{eq: mu bound 1msv}) can be significantly tightened.
+It is also possible that there is a more optimal sequence of states that we could use in the infinite negativity case (rather than $\sigma_{s,M} = \mathcal{C}_s[\rho^{(M)}]$).

 Finally, it would be useful to bound the worst case scaling of the function $\epsilon$ with $r^2$; in this work we have only demonstrated that there exists an $\epsilon$ that approaches $0$ as $\epsilon_0$ approaches $0$.